matsubVs/SteamAutoLoginApp/README.md

 # How to install
   1. Install python: https://www.python.org/downloads/
   2. Clone this git repo
-  3. Use the following command in yoor folder: pip install -r requirements.txt
+  3. Use the following command in your folder: pip install -r requirements.txt

  # How to use
   1. Insert the path to Steam into steam_path.txt file in "files" folder.